 Students who have failed a Nursing course because of unsafe practice involving actions or non-actions are not eligible for readmission to the Nursing program.

-The Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) - formerly NLNAC, National League for Nursing Accrediting Commission and approved by the New Hampshire Board of Nursing (NHBON).
+The Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) - formerly National League for Nursing Accrediting Commission (NLNAC) and approved by the New Hampshire Board of Nursing (NHBON).
 Upon satisfactory completion of the program, the graduate is eligible to apply to the NHBON for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
 MCC’s NCLEX pass rates can be viewed at www.nh.gov/nursing.
 The NHBON’s licensing regulations may restrict candidates who have been involved in civil or criminal legal proceedings.
 Questions about licensing restrictions should be addressed to the NH Board of Nursing, 121 South Fruit Street, Concord, NH 03301, (603) 271-2323.
-Questions about the status of accreditation for the Nursing program should be addressed to the Accreditation Commission for Education in Nursing, Inc. (ACEN) - formerly NLNAC, 3343 Peachtree Road NE, Suite 850, Atlantic, GA 30326, (404) 975-5000, www.acenursing.org.
+Questions about the status of accreditation for the Nursing program should be addressed to the ACEN, 3343 Peachtree Road NE, Suite 850, Atlantic, GA 30326, (404) 975-5000, www.acenursing.org.

 Employment / Transfer Opportunities